Common Name: Dyeing Poison Dart Frog

 Location: Brazil, French Guiana, Guyana, and Suriname

-The Dying Poison Dart Frog gets its named from legends of the members of the tribes of the Amazon were able to change the colors of a parrot’s feathers from green to red by rubbing a live frog on the parrot’s skin.
-This dying of the feathers gave it the name.
+The Dyeing Poison Dart Frog gets its named from legends of the members of the tribes of the Amazon.
+They were able to change the colors of a parrot’s feathers from green to red by rubbing a live frog on the parrot’s skin.
+This dyeing of the feathers gave it the name.

-The Dying Poison Dart Frog is very popular in the pet trade industry because of its bright colors, large size for a dart frog, and its hardiness.
+They are a very popular in the pet trade industry because of its bright colors, large size for a dart frog, and its hardiness.
 They can live up to 15 years in captivity.
-They are not dangerous in captivity because their poison comes from their diet in nature.
+The frogs are not dangerous in captivity because their poison comes from their diet in nature.
+Remember to read my blog post Preparing for a Pet Frog or Toad before thinking about getting a frog.

-The Dying Poison Dart Frog comes in a variety of morphs.
+The Dyeing Poison Dart Frog comes in a variety of morphs and colors.
 One of the most popular morphs is the azureus morph pictured at the top.
-The morph used to be considered its own species.
+The azureus morph used to be considered its own species until further research proved it was just a morph.

-The Dying Poison Dart Frogs are good parents just like most of the other Poison dart frogs.
+The frogs are good parents just like most of the other Poison dart frogs.
 After mating and laying the eggs, the male and sometimes the female watches over the nest to protect them from predators.
-Then after the eggs hatch, the tadpoles are transporter on the backs of the parents to water inside bromeliads.
+Then after the eggs hatch, the tadpoles are transported on the backs of the parents to water bodies inside bromeliad plants.
+There, they continue their metamorphosis.